 Events will be published in the Isle of Wight County Press and online a week prior to the show.
 Programmes and tickets will also be sold on the door.

-Unless you are an island resident, you will have to catch the ferry, such as Red Funnel Ferries and Wight Link Ferries.
+Unless you are an island resident, you will have to catch one of the Isle of Wight ferries, such as Red Funnel Ferries and Wight Link Ferries.
 It is advisable to book as early as possible.
 Southern Vectis buses stop outside the festival.

 Accommodation on the Isle of Wight